FreeTAKTeam/FreeTAKHub-Installation/README.md

 # Zero Touch Deployment

-this approach assumes that you have a empty Ubuntu 20.04. the script will install and configure automagically all the components
+This approach assumes that you have a empty Ubuntu 20.04.

+The script will install and configure all FreeTAKHub components.

 * FTS: hosts the core of FTS
 * FTS Web UI: uses the API service 1935 to interacts with FTS
 * FTH webMap :  this connects to FTS using the TCP COT service and port 8087
 * Video Service: streams video.
-* FTH server: runs other integrations such Video Service Checker and SALUTe report  a. the video Service checker has a strategy to verify if streams are running there and notify FTS
+* FTH server: runs other integrations such as the Video Service Checker and SALUTE report.
+The video Service checker has a strategy to verify if streams are running there and notifies FTS.
 ![image](https://user-images.githubusercontent.com/60719165/149667427-c65877ef-56dc-4a5d-a32a-e2693de7fda5.png)